nesseratious/AR-Navigation/README.md

 </p>

-# SYSTEM CLASSES
+# CLASSES

 ## The system contains and is built on the following classes:

 ### ARWorldBase

 Supplementary class that is used as a root to all MapSegment classes and also stores references to them.
 Every new MapSegment must be attached to the ARWorldBase class and a reference to every MapSegment instance must be added to the MapSegments array.

+Usage: Place in anywhere on the map.

 Public properties:

 - WorldTrueNorthAngel: Float - Stores the rotation shift of the target area relatinve to the true polar pole.
 You can get the rotation shift of yout target area using Google Maps and calculating angle of rotation relative to latitude(any vertical line).
 The ARWorldBase class will rotate to the given angle with a short delay when the applications starts.
 The delay is needed to allow attached MapSegments and it's Room's to calculate their size and position using the provided model of the target area (Static Mesh).
 The default value is zero.